AdrSkapars/uom_policy_dataset/Examination of Master of Philosophy (MPhil) Degrees Policy June 2022.md

 5. Procedures Prior to MPhil Examination - Notice of Submission

-5.1
-MPhil degree candidates must submit a Notice of Submission Form electronically through the University's system, providing a notice period of at least six weeks up to a maximum of six months before intending to submit their thesis.
-This allows ample time for examiners to prepare for the oral examination.
+5.1 MPhil degree candidates must complete a Notice of Submission Form, available electronically in the University’s progression monitoring system, giving at least six weeks up to a maximum of six months’ notice of their intention to submit their thesis to enable preparations for the oral examination to be made by the appropriate examiners.

 June 2022

 Page 2 of 12
 # Examination of Master of Philosophy (MPhil) Degrees Policy

-# 5. Procedures for Thesis Submission

 |5.2|Candidates should seek the advice of their supervisor/s on when to give notice.
 The supervisor/s opinion is advisory and the decision on when to submit lies with the candidate.
 The agreement of the supervisor to the submission of a thesis does not guarantee the award of the degree.|
 |---|---|